nitin-787/uni-notes/README.md

 In any format with fellow students, either publically specific to their institute or in a private chat.

-The project is supported by Firebase Clund Messaging Service at the backend.
+The project is supported by Firebase Cloud Messaging Service at the backend.

 # Tech Stack